facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/index.md

     ARGUMENTS = {'required': 1, 'optional': 1, 'delimiter': ','}
 ```

-!!! tip "Validating Arguments"
+/// tip | Validating Arguments
 If you'd like to validate arguments, you can utilize the [`on_parse` event](#on_parse-event).
 It is also acceptable
 manually parse arguments in the `on_parse` event as well.
 This may be useful if the arguments cannot be parsed with
 a simple delimiter.
+///

 ### Options